infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ---
-title: PowerSync for Local-First Data Management
+title: Sync your App with your Postgres database using PowerSync
 description: Enhance your app with PowerSync for efficient data synchronization between your app's local database and backend
 tags:
   - PowerSync